GokeAT/bmi-template/README.md

 **Docker Swarm** was used as an orchestration tool allowing for the automation of the maintenance of this project.
 It utilises virtual machines & replaces failed containers instantly allowing for instant rollout of application updates

 **Nginx** is utilised as a load balancer as well as a reverse proxy.
 Users can utilise the nginx server url to view the website.
-Nginx has also been used to due its light weight resource use aswell being scaled easily with minimal hardware
+Nginx has also been used to due its light weight resource use as well as being scaled easily with minimal hardware

 **Ansible playbooks** were used to set up the build environment for the app